-Fax: (574) 535-7609
+Fax: (574) 535-7245 E-mail: adult@goshen.edu

-E-mail: admission@goshen.edu Web site: www.goshen.edu
+Web site: www.goshen.edu/graduate

 The provisions and requirements stated in the Goshen College catalog are not to be considered as an irrevocable contract between the student and the college.
 The college reserves the right to make changes that it deems necessary at any time, without notification.
 Alterations may include course and program changes and cancellations.
 The online version of the catalog will be updated periodically to reflect such alterations.
 The responsibility for understanding and meeting the graduation requirements published in the Goshen College catalog rests entirely with the student.